My Experience

 Figure: Door bottoms can let in a lot of cold air

 Cold or hot air can come in through power or cable lines in your walls.
-You can get foam insulation for this from a hardware store, to place under the outlet panel.
+You can purchase foam insulation from a hardware store, to place under the outlet panel.
+While we might understand that this is most important for an outside-facing wall, there may also be air tunnels behind room walls.

 Figure: Prefabricated foam insulation is cheap at hardware stores